Our offering to the Nosara community

 My quest for understanding the world, the human condition, and human-nature interconnectedness has always been a spiritual quest.
 My world meanderings and life between worlds led me to spend the past decade in California.
 I communed with nature, immersed in a culture that broke my spiritual resistance, empowered me as a woman, and transformed me into a devoted wife and fulfilled mother.
 California inspired me to "rewild" myself and the world around me.
 Nosara is my new home.
 I find all the most beautiful things I love in the world, and I am here to share the gifts from my world travels and life experiences.

 My vision is to co-create a holistic, supportive environment where parents can drop their children off any time of the day, including some evenings (Kids Moon Club) and weekends.
-There will always be caring and qualified adults (trained in Waldorf, Reggio-Emilia, Forest, and Montessori pedagogies & inspiring specialists in different fields) to guide, mentor, witness, and hold space for our children so they can play freely, learn skills, make friends, explore nature, take supported risks, and co-create beauty.
+There will always be caring and qualified, heart-centered adults trained in holistic pedagogies & inspiring specialists in different fields to guide, mentor, witness, and lovingly hold space for our children so they can play freely, learn skills, make friends, explore nature, take supported risks, and co-create beauty.

 This will also be a space for parents and future parents to gather and learn together to be better parents.